transkatgirl/Tapestry-Loom/README.md

 	- [ ] Code cleanup
 		- [ ] Remove reliance on Obsidian's undocumented styling rules
 		- [ ] Rewrite UI using svelte?
+	- [ ] Improve list view to support all of the same functionality as the tree interface
 		- [ ] Add hover buttons to list view
 	- [ ] Allow quickly moving to node under cursor, similar to [exoloom](https://exoloom.io)
 	- [ ] Allow showing sibling nodes on hover, similar to [loom](https://github.com/socketteer/loom)
 	- [ ] Improve interactability of graph view to match [loom](https://generative.ink/posts/loom-interface-to-the-multiverse/)